douglascm/timescale_assignment/README.md

 ### Reading the data

-A for loop is implemented in order to go through all files in the NYC taxi database.
+A for loop is implemented to go through all files in the NYC taxi database.
 The parquet files are downloaded into the container with the `urlretrieve` function from package `urllib.request`.
 Once a parquet file is downloaded, spark reads the data into a spark dataframe.
 Spark was selected in this step due to its df.write.csv method running 4x faster than pandas df.to_csv.

 ### Writing into timescale db

 In each of the for loops when a .csv file is created, psycopg2 can leverage the COPY functionality for one the fastest ways to push data into timescaledb, about 3-5x faster than sparks own postgresql writing capabilities.
 Hypertables do not support `SET UNLOGGED` and `DISABLE TRIGGER ALL` for faster table insertion.

 There is an option to skip or replace already imported files.
 The parameter is `write_db_method` set as default for 'Skip' for this assignment.
-For dev container purposes there is also an `mode_input` boolean in order to change years import range.
+For dev container purposes there is also an `input_mode` boolean that changes the years import range, `write_db_method`, described before, or whether to remove indexes before uploading data to table, parameter `del_index`, only working in `input_mode=True`.

 ### Setting up indexes, hypertables

-After data being pushed into the database, 3 indexes are created helping speed up query results and data retrieval from the database.
+After data is pushed into the database, 4 indexes are created to help speed up query results and data retrieval from the database.

 ```
 CREATE INDEX IF NOT EXISTS ix_fname ON yellow_taxi_trips (filename); --facilitates the backfilling of data